I have a background in science and have taken Accutane; I enjoy informing others about the drug as well as dispelling common acne myths.

-I have now been off Accutane for over 3 years, and am delighted to say that I have mainly regained my original hair density.
-I would say that my hair is around 80% as thick as it was before the hair loss started.
-I owe this recovery to 5% topical foam minoxidil (rogaine/regaine), peppermint oil applied before washing my hair, an extremely healthy, anti-inflammatory vegan diet and a few other crucial lifestyle choices.
+I have now been off Accutane for over 4 years, and am delighted to say that I have virtually regained my original hair density; my hair is 95% as thick as it was before the hair loss started.
+I owe this recovery to 5% topical foam minoxidil (rogaine/regaine), peppermint oil applied before washing my hair, an extremely healthy, anti-inflammatory diet and a few other crucial lifestyle choices.
+Keep reading!

 Accutane Hair Loss: Is It Chronic Telogen Effluvium?

 Dermatologists label severe Accutane-induced hair loss as telogen effluvium (TE), a condition that is triggered by a shock to the body.
 This shock can be anything from illness, to extreme weight loss, to a harsh medication such as Accutane.
 One thing these triggers all have in common is that they alter the body's energy expenditure, resulting in a period of acute hair loss.
 See, in the grand scheme of things, hair is a relatively unimportant mass of keratin.
 If the body is under intense systemic stress (calorie restriction, the postnatal period, Accutane etc.), the endocrine system releases hormones shift the body towards prioritising necessary bodily features, while shutting the rest down.